 - The $100 Startup – Another one by Chris Guillebeau, this book is a massive part of what helped me finally declare my freedom and become a solopreneur.
 There are many books out there on entrepreneurship, but this one really changes the way you look at it.
 Chris gives you detailed case studies of businesses earning $50,000 or more with an initial investment of $100 or less (in most cases).
 Simple, direct, and full of interesting examples.

 - Think and Grow Rich – Understanding and implementing the principles in this classic book can change your life.
-This is one of the bestselling non-fiction books of all time, originally written in 1937 by Napoleon Hill, and still very relevant today.
-This book will show you the formula and philosophy to getting anything you want in life, and not just riches (don’t be mislead by the title).
-I reread this during the first year of my Freedom Lifestyle, while I was traveling in Southeast Asia in 2013.
-I can’t imagine where I’d be today without it.
-I’m truly indebted to this man, the lessons learned are priceless.
+This is one of the bestselling non-fiction books of all time (over 80 million copies sold!), originally written in 1937 by Napoleon Hill, and still very relevant today.
+This book will show you the formula for achievement, and not just money (don’t be mislead by the title).

 Note from Arman: It’s not always necessary to pay for fancy products and courses.
 Everything you need to get started and more is available online for free.
 Follow people whose teachings resonate with you and consume everything they put out.

-Disclosure: This website contains no advertising, and each article takes countless hours of research and writing in an aim to create useful, insightful content.
-One of the ways you can support my work is by using my links when purchasing products/services I recommend.
-Some of these are referral (affiliate) links, and at zero additional cost to you I will receive a small referral bonus or commission if you decide to make a purchase.
-I recommend these products because I believe they are helpful and useful, not because of the small bonuses I make if you decide to buy something.
+Disclosure: This website contains no advertising, and takes countless hours of research and writing in an aim to create useful, insightful content.
+You can support my work is by using my links when purchasing products/services I recommend.
+Some of these are referral (affiliate) links, and at zero additional cost to you I may receive a small referral bonus or commission if you make a purchase.
+And of course, I only recommend products I have personally tested and use, and believe will be helpful/useful for you too.
+Cheers!